• Skip to primary navigation

 Vitamin C Serum Benefits: Skin Hydration, Brightening, Elasticity & More

-• Vitamin C boasts many powerful anti-aging, collagen-boosting, UV-protecting skin care benefits.
+• Vitamin C is prized for its powerful anti-aging, collagen-boosting, UV-protecting skin care benefits

-• Topical application of Vitamin C serum brightens and evens skin tone, corrects hyperpigmentation, enhances elasticity and hydrates the skin.
+• Topical application of Vitamin C serum brightens and evens skin tone, reduces hyperpigmentation, enhances elasticity and hydrates the skin

 Contents